 Please begin by choosing the correct Complaint Form.

-The online form to file a complaint against an individual CPA is Complaint Form - Individual CPA.
-This form is to be used if you have a complaint against a particular Certified Public Accountant.
+To file a complaint against an individual CPA, please use the Complaint Form - Individual CPA .
 You will have the opportunity to upload supporting documentation in Adobe format.

-The online form to file a complaint against a CPA accounting firm is: Complaint Form - Firm This form is to be used if you have a complaint against an entire firm.
+To file a complaint against a CPA accounting firm, please use the Complaint Form - Firm.
 You will have the opportunity to upload supporting documentation in Adobe format.

-Or use the paper Print & Mail Complaint Form for use in advising this Board of any problems which require its attention.
+Or, you may use this printable form Print & Mail Complaint Form to advise the Board of any problems which require its attention.
 You may type the information directly into the form, print it, and mail it with supporting documentation directly to the Board address on the form.
-This form can be used against a either a Certified Public Accountant or a CPA Accounting firm.
+Utilize this form for a complaint against either a Certified Public Accountant or a CPA Accounting firm.

 1. Upon receipt of the complaint, Board staff will log it in to the Complaint system and issue one of the following acknowledgements to the complainant: